cncf/velocity/README.md

 `ranges.csv` a csv file that contains ranges of repos properties which makes repo included in calculations.
 It can constrain any of "commits, prs, comments, issues, authors" to be within range n1 .. n2 (if n1 or n2 < 0 then this value is skipped, so -1..-1 means unlimited
-There can be also be exception repos/orgs that do not use those ranges:
+There can also be exception repos/orgs that do not use those ranges:
 ```
 key,min,max,exceptions
 activity,50,-1,"kubernetes,docker/containerd,coreos/rkt"